Patrick-Cole/pygmi/_sources/autoapi/pygmi/pfmod/mvis3d/index.rst

 .. autoapi-nested-parse::

-   Code for the 3d model creation.
+   Code for the 3d potential field model visualisation.